 Review of applications will begin February 1, 2020.
 However, the position will remain open until filled.
 Salary will be commensurate with education and experience.
 Includes a competitive benefits package.
 Offers of employment may be conditional pending successful completion of a background investigation.

 Idaho State University (ISU) combines exceptional academics amidst the grand natural beauty of the West.
 ISU faculty and students are leading the way in cutting-edge research and innovative solutions in the areas of energy, health professions, nuclear research, teaching, humanities, engineering, performing and visual arts, technology, biological sciences, pharmacy, and business.
 ISU is the state's designated lead institution in health professions and medical education.

 Idaho State University, a Carnegie-classified doctoral research and teaching institution founded in 1901, serves a diverse population by attracting students from around the world to its Idaho campuses.
 At the main campus in Pocatello, and at locations in Meridian, Idaho Falls, and Twin Falls, ISU offers access to high-quality education in more than 280 programs.
 Over 12,000 students attend ISU, receiving education and training in those programs.
 To read more, visit: Idaho State University Home

-ISU is an equal opportunity/affirmative action employer.
-We have an institution-wide commitment to inclusion and diversity and encourage all qualified individuals to apply.
+Idaho State University is an equal opportunity/affirmative action employer.
+We have an institution-wide commitment to inclusion and diversity and encourage all qualified individuals to apply, particularly if applicants incorporate diversity into their work.
 Veterans' preference.